SavvySpender

 Incorporating insights from my foundational research and peer feedback, I created a low-fidelity prototype.

 After conducting a usability study with potential users, I incorporated feedback to improve my designs.
-In particular, I created two subcategories under the budget section of the app: My Spending and My Saving.

 High-fidelity Prototype